 Coming to the most important question – what effect do dates have on hypoglycemia, hyperglycemia or blood sugar levels in general?

 A study was done in 2009 to test the effect of two varieties (Medjool and Hallawi) of dates on blood glucose levels.
 Ten people were made to consume 100 grams of either of these dates per day.
 After 4 weeks, the studies showed that none of their blood sugars or triglycerides increased.
 The study concluded that regular consumption of dates does not affect the blood glucose levels of healthy people, despite their high sugar content in dates (14).

 So, is it safe to say that diabetics can eat dates as well, without worrying about jeopardizing their blood sugar levels?
 I think it is.
 But, all diabetics should check their blood sugar levels and understand their individual response to certain foods.
+You should also keep your diabetic supplies with you including insulin injections, insulin pumps, along with other medications for diabetic wound care in case of conditions such as diabetic foot ulcers for which diabetic foot care is required.
 This is important.
 Though there is not much research found on the recommended daily intake of dates, most physicians advise their diabetes patients to eat not more than 3 dates per day.

 Infographic: Are Dates Beneficial For Those With Diabetes?

 The low glycemic index of dates makes them a great choice for people with diabetes.
 They are less likely to spike blood sugar levels.
 The dietary fiber in dates also helps improve this condition.
 Dates are available in many different forms.
-Click on the infographic below to learn more about the role of dates in regulating blood sugar levels (type 2 diabetes) and how to use them.
+Click on the infographic below to learn more about the role of dates in regulating blood sugar levels in case of type 2 diabetes (causing insulin resistance) and how to use them.

 Frequently Asked Questions

 How many dates can a diabetic eat?

 Only in moderation.
 It is better to eat whole dates than having date syrup.